osoc22/project-inspector-widget/readme.md

 If you want to say thank you or/and support active development of our application:

 * Add a GitHub Star to the project
-* Write interesting articles about project on Medium
+* Write interesting articles about the project on Medium

 ## Copyright ©️
 Copyright © Inspector Widget 2022